Supernova electron-neutrino interactions with xenon in the nEXO detector: Reconstructing the supernova neutrino spectrum

 \subsection{Transfer matrix}

-Using the methods described in the above text, one million \XeFCC{}, \XeSCC{}, and \veES{} were each generated with MARLEY spanning a uniform energy distribution from 0 to 100\,MeV, simulated using the nEXO simulation framework, and analyzed with the previously-discussed reconstruction algorithm.
+Using the methods described in the above text, $1 \times 10^6$ \XeFCC{}, \XeSCC{}, and \veES{} were each generated with MARLEY spanning a uniform energy distribution from 0 to 100\,MeV, simulated using the nEXO simulation framework, and analyzed with the previously discussed reconstruction algorithm.
 A transfer matrix was formed for each interaction type mapping incident neutrino energy into reconstructed detector energy.
 In the analysis, the individual transfer matrices from these three components were used, but to illustrate the total detector response these are combined with cross section and isotopic abundance weighting in Fig.~\ref{Fig:combined_transferMatrix}.
-The individual transfer matrices for each component can be found in the appendix.
+The individual transfer matrices for each component can be found in Appendix~\ref{appendixB}.

 The total detector response is dominated by \XeSCC{} interactions, as CC cross sections are predicted to be larger than the elastic neutrino-electron scattering cross sections, and ${}^{136}$Xe will make up 90\% of the enriched xenon target.
 The source of the two main diagonal bands in Fig.~\ref{Fig:combined_transferMatrix} is the difference of binding energy for \XeSCC{} interactions with and without neutron emission, which are separated by 6.828\,MeV, as determined by the atomic mass evaluation of Refs.~\cite{Huang2021,Wang2021}.